mohsen-bahrami-mb/mohsen-bahrami-mb/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=mohsen-bahrami-mb" alt="mohsen-bahrami-mb" /></a> </p>

-- 💬 **I am a full stack web developer.
-Who tries to make technological things to make life better.
-Because I love being a creative person.
-For this purpose, I worked hard and sacrificed a lot, So my job and what I do is very important to me.
-Summary of my experiences: Total Projects: 31 Succeed Projects: 13 Fail Projects: 5 In Progress & lunching: 4 Pilot Projects: 9**
+- 💬 **I am a passionate and detail-oriented Senior Full-Stack Developer with over 5 years of experience in building scalable web applications and software solutions.
+With a strong foundation in front-end and back-end development, I aim to create technology-driven solutions that improve user experience and solve real-world problems.
+Summary of my experiences in projects like Social network app, Network and security, Cryptocurrency, several panels, games , extension.**

 - 📫 How to reach me **mohsen.bahrami7690@gmail.com**